SYD - BKK

 The average price of all round-trip flights from Sydney to Bangkok Suvarnabhumi Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Sydney to Bangkok Suvarnabhumi Airport, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Fridays and the most expensive ones on Wednesdays.
+When flying from Sydney to Bangkok Suvarnabhumi Airport, you should consider leaving on a Monday and avoid Fridays if you are looking for the best rates.
+For your return to Sydney, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Sydney to Bangkok Suvarnabhumi Airport?